Navkiran23/DubSpot/README.md

 # How to build and test
 We have automated tests set up on github so in order to test the code, all you have to do is make a push to the repo and the tests will automatically run.
 Our system uses a SQL server hosted on Microsoft Azure and as of right now it will be online 24/7 so there is no need to set or start anything up for that.
 To launch the website you can follow the steps below:

-1.node needs to be installed.
+1. node needs to be installed.

 2. If you get an error then you might not have node installed so then you should run npm install